Sports Fundraising Ideas: Golf, Walkathon, Bike-a-Thon, Baseball & Team Fundraisers

 Why golf fundraisers work

-• Foursome sales – Teams pay to play; often $500–$2,000+ per foursome
+• Foursome sales: Teams pay to play; often $500 to $2,000+ per foursome

-• Add-ons – Mulligans, raffles, wine pull, golf ball drop
+• Add-ons: Mulligans, raffles, wine pull, golf ball drop

-• Corporate appeal – Businesses sponsor for visibility and client entertainment
+• Corporate appeal: Businesses sponsor for visibility and client entertainment

 Golf fundraiser essentials

-• Format – Scramble is most popular (teams of four, best shot)
+• Format: Scramble is most popular (teams of four, best shot)

-• On-course contests – Longest drive, closest to pin, hole-in-one (with insurance)
+• On-course contests: Longest drive, closest to pin, hole-in-one (with insurance)

-• Revenue layers – Sponsorships, foursomes, mulligans, raffles, auction
+• Revenue layers: Sponsorships, foursomes, mulligans, raffles, auction

-• Platform – One system for tickets, check-in, raffles, and auction
+• Platform: One system for tickets, check-in, raffles, and auction

 Golf fundraiser guide has the complete guide: planning checklist, tournament ideas, golf ball drop, activities for players and guests, and how to manage everything in one platform.
 Golf tournament fundraiser checklist, golf ball drop fundraiser, and things to do at golf tournaments go deeper.